-Applicants will be informed in writing about the results of the selection process.35
+Applicants will be informed in writing about the results of the selection process.31

-The mandatory Grant Application Form and other mandatory template documents to https://digital-strategy.ec.europa.eu/newscompleted are available at redirect/749946.
+The mandatory Grant Application Form and other mandatory template documents to be completed are available at https://digital-strategy.ec.europa.eu/en/news-redirect/748167

 Applications must be submitted in the correct form, duly completed and dated.
-The following application documents: GAF Part A and B and the detailed Estimated Budget table must be submitted in one original paper copy (no additional paper copies required) signed36 by the person authorised to enter into legally binding commitments on behalf of the applicant organisation.
+The following application documents: GAF Part A and B and the Estimated Budget table must be submitted in one original paper copy (no additional paper copies required) signed32 by the person authorised to enter into legally binding commitments on behalf of the applicant organisation.